CaoTrongThang/Easycraft/README.md

 _With you, this is how the world should be.
 That's why you're summoned here_

 _**This page only contains a little information about the modpack.
-This mod is the combination of Don't Starve Together, Factorio,...**_
+This modpack is the combination of Don't Starve Together, Factorio,…**_

 **🎮 Survival Mechanism:**
 - [Hypothermia](https://modrinth.com/mod/pyrofrost)